Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 Social Entrepreneurship: 5 Tips to Improve Your Web Presence

-With the concept of development shifting more and more towards the sustainable one, the global discourse on cultural and social innovations has to follow.
-It is no wonder that after achieving a certain economic stability, a society starts thriving for an economic equality.
+With the concept of development shifting more and more toward the sustainable one, the global discourse on cultural and social innovations has to follow.
+It is no wonder that after achieving certain economic stability, a society starts thriving for economic equality.
 That’s where the young and passionate people’s role comes.
 That’s where social entrepreneurship starts.

 With the term gaining popularity, its meaning has somewhat changed and widened during the last two decades.
-Even though economists still debate on the scope of what could classify as a socially oriented activity, there are some undeniable characteristics of every social enterprise.
+Even though economists still debate the scope of what could classify as a socially-oriented activity, there are some undeniable characteristics of every social enterprise.

 • Empathy.